 Even if you think you know better than your boss on a specific topic, never interrupt him while he’s speaking.
 Always be patient and wait until he has finished so you can offer your opinion in a constructive way.

-With that in mind, you should be fully equipped on how to talk to your boss and build a lasting relationship.
+With all this in mind, you should be fully equipped on how to talk to your boss and build a lasting relationship.

 Have you got any good tips on how to talk to your manager?
 If so, let us know in the section below…